 Mr. Pearce, British, is Senior Portfolio Manager for the Principal Money Manager, since 2005 where he is responsible for Global Equity pooled funds and segregated mandates managed for a number of sovereign wealth and national pension funds.
 Mr Pearce was educated at the University of Sheffield where he received honours in Business Studies and French.
-He holds the ASIP qualification from the UK Society of Investment Professionals and is an Associate of the CFA Society of the UK.
-Mr Pearce worked for Tilney Investment Management's institutional group from 1998 to 2003, managing UK equity and balanced portfolios for UK pension funds and charities.
+He holds the ASIP qualification from the U.K. Society of Investment Professionals and is an Associate of the CFA Society of the U.K..
+Mr Pearce worked for Tilney Investment Management's institutional group from 1998 to 2003, managing U.K. equity and balanced portfolios for U.K. pension funds and charities.
 He is a director of a number of collective investment schemes authorized by the Central Bank.

-None of the Directors has entered into a service contract with the Company or is an executive of the Company.
+None of the Directors has entered into a service contract with the Company.
 The Articles of Association do not stipulate a retirement age for Directors and do not provide for retirement of Directors by rotation.

 The Articles of Association provide that a Director may be a party to any transaction or arrangement with the Company or in which the Company is interested, provided that he has disclosed to the Directors the nature and extent of any material interest which he may have.
 A Director may not vote in respect of any contract in which he has a material interest.
-However, a Director may vote in respect of any proposal concerning any other company in which he is interested, directly or indirectly, whether as an officer or shareholder or otherwise provided that he is not the holder of 5%. or more of the issued shares of any class of such company or of the voting rights available to members of such company.
-A Director may also vote in respect of any proposal concerning an offer of Shares in which he is interested as a participant in an underwriting or sub-underwriting arrangement and may also vote in respect of the giving of any security, guarantee or indemnity in respect of money lent by the Director to the Company or in respect of the giving of any security, guarantee or indemnity to a third party in respect of a debt obligation of the Company for which the Director has assumed responsibility in whole or in part.
+However, a Director may vote in respect of any proposal concerning any other company in which he is interested, directly or indirectly, whether as an officer or shareholder or otherwise provided that he is not the holder of 5% or more of the issued shares of any class of such company or of the voting rights available to members of such company.
+A Director may also vote in respect of any proposal concerning an offer of Shares in which he is interested as a participant in an underwriting or sub-underwriting arrangement and may also vote in respect of the giving of any security, guarantee or indemnity in respect of money lent by the Director to the Company or in respect of the giving of any security, guarantee or indemnity to a third party relating to a debt obligation of the Company for which the Director has assumed responsibility in whole or in part.
+None of the Directors is a Shareholder in the Company.